top of page

 Proud Places is a London-wide engagement programme inspiring young people with the world around them.
 Through heritage projects, we introduce children aged 11 and upwards to important themes in local places… the hidden stories of London and why they matter.

-Visits are individually tailored to each group, and entirely free of charge.
+Visits are tailored to each group, and entirely free of charge.

 The programme was developed with our Proud Places Young Ambassadors and launched during the pandemic in October 2020 with funding from the Jones Day Foundation.
-To date we have worked with over 3,500 young people, and the programme continues to expand.
+To date we have worked with over 10,000 individual young people, and the programme continues to expand.

 Proud Places is represented on the Partners' Board of the Mayor of London's Commission for Diversity in the Public Realm.